charlottedemas1/modern-automation/labs/aap-inventory-creds-ad-hoc/index_shared.md

+In the VS Code window that is connected to the Controller, expand `.ssh` and click `id_rsa`

-In VS Code open `lab.pem` and copy the entire key (including “BEGIN” and “END” lines).
+Copy the **complete private key** (including “BEGIN” and “END” lines) and save it for the next step.